|

 who got into the guitar business and built his company up by producing fairly decent, yet inexpensive guitars for

 to the marketing strategies that had worked so well all those years.
-Now Danelectro instruments were now going to be
+In 1967 MCA introduced the Japanese imported

 Unfortunately, MCA's strategy didn't pay off.
 For as stated on almost any Danelectro page on the Internet, by 1969